troglobit/pimd/README.md

      to acquire address from.
 The default is to use the highest active IP address.

-   * `time <10-16383>`: The interval, in seconds, between advertising this CRP.
+   * `interval <10-16383>`: The CRP advertisement interval, in seconds.
      Default: 60 seconds

    * `priority <0-255>`: How important this CRP is compared to others.
      The lower the value here, the more important the CRP.
 Like Cisco,